Golok conflicts (1917–1949): Battles for Labrang

 Austrian-American explorer Joseph Rock witnessed the carnage and aftermath of one of the battles around 1929.
-The Ma Muslim army left Tibetan skeletons scattered over a wide area, and the Labrang monastery was decorated with decapitated Tibetan heads.
-After the 1929 Battle of Xiahe near Labrang, decapitated Tibetan heads were used as ornaments by Chinese Muslim troops in their camp, 154 in total.
+The Ma Muslim army left Tibetan skeletons scattered over a wide area, and the Labrang monastery was decorated with severed Tibetan heads.
+After the 1929 Battle of Xiahe near Labrang, severed Tibetan heads were used as ornaments by Chinese Muslim troops in their camp, 154 in total.
 Rock described how the heads of "young girls and children" were staked around the encampment.
-Ten to 15 heads were fastened to the saddle of every Muslim cavalryman.
-The heads were "strung about the walls of the Moslem garrison like a garland of flowers."
+Ten to fifteen heads were fastened to the saddle of every Muslim cavalryman.
+The heads were "strung about the walls of the Moslem garrison like a garland of flowers".

 Ma Bufang's campaigns

 Ma Bufang, the son of Ma Qi, was a Kuomintang warlord who dominated Qinghai.
 He served as a general in the National Revolutionary Army and sought to expand the Republic of China's control over all of Qinghai, as well as bringing Tibet back into the Republic by force.
 With the backing of the Kuomintang government, Ma Bufang launched seven expeditions into Golog, killing thousands of Ngolok Tibetans.
 Ma and his army, having established an Islamic state-within-a-state in Qinghai, exterminated many Ngolok Tibetans in northeastern and eastern Qinghai.
 During one such attack in 1941 Ma Bufang sent Hui troops to destroy Sekar Gompa monastery, killing their highest ranking Lama and 300 tapas.
 They sacked the compound, burning it to the ground, and sold all of the property for gold and silver.

 From 1918 to 1942 the Ma warlords waged intensive, violent war against the Ngolok tribal inhabitants of Golog.
 Ma Bufang also manufactured conflicts by giving pasture to Tibetan and Mongolian groups at the same time, which spread internal conflicts.
 Ma established the Kunlun middle school, which recruited mainly Han and Hui but also Tibetan students who were subjected to a harsh military life.
 Ma wanted to use them as translators as he expanded his military domain over land inhabited by Tibetans.

 During the pacification, a war broke out between Qinghai and Tibet.
 Tibet attempted to capture parts of southern Qinghai province, following contention in Yushu, Qinghai, over a monastery in 1932.
 Ma Bufang's army vanquished the Tibetan forces and recaptured several counties in Xikang Province.